 The Hungarian Government strongly rejects the accusations regarding the independence of the Hungarian judiciary.
+The performance of the Hungarian Court system is in the frontline of Europe according to the objective index numbers of the EU Justice Scoreboard.
 In recent years, the general accusations of the politicians of the institutions of the EU and of some Member States, claiming that "there is a problem" with the independence of the Hungarian judiciary, resulted in an enormous damage to Hungary and, last but not least, to the European Union, due to the loss of trust.
 As part of the judicial reform that began in 2011, the Hungarian Government has successfully conducted discussions with the Venice Commission and the European Commission on all issues and closed all remaining issues in a satisfactory manner.
-The European Parliament's reasoned proposal devoted a separate chapter to the independence of the judiciary and several closed issues are listed as ongoing and unresolved ones or as they would be a question of particular concern.
+The core of the sovereignty of a nation is the establishment of its judicial system, and we expect that it be respected, however, the European Parliament's reasoned proposal devoted a separate chapter to the independence of the judiciary and several closed issues are listed as ongoing and unresolved ones or as they would be a question of particular concern.
 The Hungarian Government notes that the mere fact that certain rules concern courts or judges cannot be interpreted that the issue would be a rule-of-law-related question.
-Therefore, the Hungarian Government regrets that the reasoned opinion treats those as such and seeks to link - in vain - the modification of those rules to the alleged harm to the principle of the rule of law.
+Therefore, the Hungarian Government regrets that the reasoned proposal treats those as such and seeks to link - in vain - the modification of those rules to the alleged harm to the principle of the rule of law.
 This approach is false and misleading.